 27. Have fun and enjoy your newlywed status.

 You won’t be a newlywed forever.
-But let your newlywed bliss stay forever in your marriage.
+But let your newlywed bliss be lasting in your marriage.

 The moment you say “I do” on your wedding day, you and your spouse become blissfully happy and excited about your future.